Antonin Scalia Law School: Tuition

-The total cost of attendance (tuition, fees, and living expenses) for the 2022–23 academic year at Mason Law is $54,819 for in-state students attending full-time; the total cost of attendance for non-resident students attending full-time is $70,667.
+The total cost of attendance (tuition, fees, and living expenses) for the 2023–24 academic year at Mason Law is $62,196 for in-state students attending full-time; the total cost of attendance for non-resident students attending full-time is $78,044.
+According to The National Jurist, the school was ranked second among all U.S. law schools for lowest debt-to-earnings ratio, surpassed only by Harvard Law School.